National Weather Service United States Department of Commerce

 Overview

 The May 10-11, 2024 Northern Lights, also called Aurora Borealis, were seen by many Iowans as well as many Americans in lower latitudes across the continental United States for those fortunate to be under a cloud free sky.
-For Iowans, many have not seen Northern Lights this vividly with hues of red, green, blue, pink, and/or purple in decades if not perhaps in some lifetimes.
-Also atypical with this event was that the Northern Lights were visible over Iowa showing up around sunset and into the evening and overnight allowing many to see them without having to trek out at an insanely early morning hour.
+For Iowans, many have not seen the Northern Lights this vividly with hues of red, green, blue, pink, and/or purple in decades if not perhaps in some lifetimes.
+Also atypical with this event was that the Northern Lights were visible as early as sunset and into the evening allowing many to see them without having to trek out at an insanely early morning hour.

-News reports also noted impacts to GPS such as with farming equipment, which requires a high level of precision for spring planting, in some parts of the United States.
+News reports also noted impacts to GPS in some parts of the United States.
+This impacted systems such as farming equipment that require a high level of precision for spring planting,

 Thanks to the many Iowans who shared their images on social media and to the ones below for allowing permission to use their photos.